Shreeramghimire/Data-Warehouse-Basics/Introduction.md

 The Logistics Manager queries this mart 20 times a day:

-> *"Show me all pens within 50 km of the processing plant that are at exactly 5.5 kg average weight, so I can schedule tomorrow's harvest barges."*
+> *"Show me all pens within 50 km of the processing plant that are at exactly 5.5 kg average weight so I can schedule tomorrow's harvest barges."*

 Because the mart ignores 90% of the enterprise data, this query runs instantly on a simple BI dashboard (like Power BI or Tableau), preventing costly overgrowth (fish getting too big for the processing machinery).